 FINCA International’s BrightLife program is a social enterprise that makes clean energy options available to people in rural Uganda living without electricity.
 By providing various financing options, BrightLife enables these people to acquire solar lamps and lighting systems to which they would not normally have access.
 This improves their productivity and quality of life by increasing the amount of time they have to work, study, or simply eat dinner after sundown.

 The “Lamp Library” is BrightLife’s new project that it’s piloting at a select number of schools.
 The project provides each school with 100 portable solar lamps.
-Students are then able to “check out” the lamps from the library for free, take them home for the evening, and return them the next day to be recharged.
+Students are then able to “check out” the lamps from the library, take them home for the evening, and return them the next day to be recharged.
 In this way, they treat the lamps the exact same way books are treated in a traditional library.

 A Lamp Library Success

 Bernard (pictured above with FINCA co-Founder and CEO, Rupert Scofield) is one of the lucky students who has had a lamp library implemented at his school.
 Like millions of other children without access to electric lighting, prior to the lamp library, Bernard either had to cut his studies short every evening when the sun set or try to do his homework by the dim light of a smoky kerosene lantern.
 Falling behind their peers who have access to electric light, many promising kids like Bernard are forced to drop out of school.
 This perpetuates the cycle of poverty.

 However, thanks to BrightLife’s lamp libraries, Bernard and hundreds of other children no longer have to worry about falling behind due to lack of light.
 They now have a safe and reliable source of light by which they are able to study at night.
 Bernard especially appreciates how much brighter the solar lamp is than the kerosene lantern he used to use, as he can study longer now because his eyes don’t hurt from the fumes.

 An Unexpected Effect